shourdev/simplyer/README.md

 ## Simplyer
-A simple browser.Open source and simple.This browser is made using python<br>
+A simple browser.Open source and simple.This browser is made using python.It is very easy to make your own version !
+Please read the whole markdown.<br>
 ## Download version 1.0.0
 <a href="https://github.com/shourgamer2/simplyer/releases/download/normalinstaller/simplyer.exe">Download Normal Installer</a> <br>
 <a href="https://github.com/shourgamer2/simplyer/releases/download/Portable/simplyer.exe">Download Portable  </a>